 If you follow the plan suggested below, you can successfully burn a significant amount of body fat, while building muscle during one month.
 However, in order to become successful, you must stick to the rules, literally.

 Stop eating sugar, completely.
 If you have only one month to lose fat, you need to take into account all the factors that are contributing to weight gain and eliminate them.
 Sugar is one of the key reasons for excess fat in your body.
 So by quitting sugar, you will not only achieve a toned body but a healthy lifestyle too.

 2. Build a calisthenic workout routine

 You can either create a workout plan by yourself or use an app to follow the training plan.
 The goal is to stick to the plan and work out at least 3 to 4 times per week no matter what.
 You can consider splitting the training regime as shown below.
 For this workout plan, you need no weights.

-Sample Bodyweight Workout Routine
+Sample Bodyweight Workout Plan